inspec/inspec/docs-chef-io/content/inspec/attestations.md

 }
 ```

+- `status` is mandatory.
+If absent, the control will not be attested.
+It can only be `passed` or `failed`.
 - `expiration_date` sets the day that the attestation file will expire in YYYY-MM-DD format.
 Attestation files expire at 00:00 at the local time of the system on the specified date.
 Attestation files without an expiration date are permanent. `expiration_date` is optional.
-- `status` is mandatory.
-If absent, the control will not be attested.
-It can only be `passed` or `failed`.
 - `justification` is a text containing reason why attestation is required.
 It might as well as include information who initiated attestation.
+If it is absent, it shows warning message to include justification in attestation file.
 - `evidence_url` is an URL of a website containing information on control attestation.
 It is optional.

 ### Examples: